Drum patterns. Drum programming. The fun part of electronic music production.

 I’ve only linked a few premium sample packs above.
 I highly recommend buying at least one sample pack, because the quality is generally a lot better than free sample packs, but that doesn’t mean that good free sample packs don’t exist.

-There are a number of places you can find free samples:
+There are a number of places you can find free samples, including our list of free sample packs:

 Your Samples Aren’t as Bad as You Think